 Mr. and Mrs. Tolin supported and were actively involved with their children's school, sports and other extra-curricular activities.

 Mr. and Mrs. Tolin are the proud grandparents of three grandsons (two born in Colorado, in 2005 and 2014; one born in Texas in 2015) and four granddaughters (the oldest born in 1997 in Cheyenne, Wyoming, one born in Vienna, Austria in 2012, one born in Austin, Texas in 2013, and the youngest born in Rapid City, South Dakota in 2018.)
-Mr. and Mrs. Tolin having been helping with their San Antonio family since mom is deployed, and also gladly undertake "babysitting" duties for their grandchildren when they are able to travel to Cheyenne, Wyoming and Austin, Texas, for family visits, and plan to be involved in their granchildren's activities whenever possible.
-They also enjoy their five "granddogs," one "grandcat," and one "grandturtle" (proudly on display in the front office at Tolin Law Offices in Casper.)
+Mr. and Mrs. Tolin having been helping with their San Antonio family since mom is deployed, and also gladly undertake "babysitting" duties for their grandchildren when they are able to travel to San Antonio and Austin, Texas, for family visits, and plan to be involved in their granchildren's activities whenever possible.
+They also enjoy their four "granddogs," one "grandcat," and one "grandturtle" (proudly on display in the front office at Tolin Law Offices in Casper.)
 Since COVID-19 and shelter-in-place orders, they have also worked remotely from their home in Casper, Wyoming, and their children's homes in San Antonio, Texas, and Austin, Texas.